sofiushko/uikit/src/components/lab/Tabs/README.md

 ## Tabs.Item

-Used for render tabs item.f
+Used for render tabs item.

 ### Icon